splunk/splunk-gcp-functions/Examples/Example-1-PubSub.md

 ## CLI Example Scripts
 (run in bash or the Cloud Shell)

-**Note that you will need to change values in bold in the scripts below to identify your project id, Log-Sink Service Account, HEC URL and HEC Token**
-You can also change the OS environment variables in the first section to fit your needs
+**Note that you will need to change values in bold in the scripts below to identify your project id, HEC URL and HEC Token** You can also change the OS environment variables in the first section to fit your needs